 require the custodian by notice in writing to resign from office.

-20.2 A custodian appointed in the place of a retiring custodian must execute an instrument in a form approved by the manager and the registrar in terms of which it undertakes to fulfil all the obligations of the retiring custodian.
+20.2 A custodian appointed in the place of a retiring custodian must execute an instrument in a form approved by the manager and the Authority in terms of which it undertakes to fulfil all the obligations of the retiring custodian.

 20.3 The retiring custodian is (without prejudice to the rights of the manager, investors or other persons, in respect of any act or omission, liability, negligence or dishonesty, prior to such retirement) absolved and released from all further obligations under this deed.
 The new custodian thereafter exercises all the powers, enjoys all the rights, and is subject to all the duties and obligations of the custodian under this deed, as fully as if such new custodian had originally been a party to this deed.